cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Can I use it on web2 (normal borwsers / phone, etc)?

 ### Can I contribute?
+Depending on what you do, there are several ways to contribute:

+- You can help by solving issues / submitting PR (booth technical and non-technical)
+- You can help our research
+- You can spread the word about Cyber on social networks, to your friends, on the internet or in any other possible way

 ### Will I be rewarded for my contributions?
+There are several ways someone can get rewarded:

+- We actively use GitCoin.
+This means that we fund some of our tasks and issues.
+If you are an open-source developer, you can solve issues and get rewarded
+- We constantly announce grants for open-source development and research.
+For example our Urbit open-source proposal
+- You can gain social weight and social reputation by becoming an early adopter (please make conclusions for yourself, as to what this might gain)
+- If you run a validator node, you are entitled to receive rewards that are described above

 ### Whats GitCoin?